Postgraduate Certificate in International Criminology

 As a student on the Certificate you'll take fewer modules than classmates studying toward the MA International Criminology.
 The PG Certificate allows you to choose four taught modules from the MA program, with the option to study on a full-time basis in 1 year or on a part time basis across 2 years.

-The links below provide you with further information on the course modules.
-Students will take units to the value of 60 credits from the following:
+Students will take units to the value of 60 credits from the following modules:

 Our criminologists are leading academics in the School of Law who are themselves involved in research including restorative justice, policing, green criminology and violence.